TITLE 23: EDUCATION AND CULTURAL RESOURCES

 i) meet at least four times per year;

-ii) maintain on file with the school district minutes of these meetings; and
+ii) maintain on file with the school district minutes of these meetings;

 B) Each district or cooperative shall ensure that training is provided annually to the members of its parent advisory committee.
-This training shall be conducted in language that the parent members can understand and shall encompass, but need not be limited to, information related to instructional approaches and methods in bilingual education; the provisions of State and federal law related to students' participation and parents' rights; and accountability measures relevant to students in bilingual programs.
+This training shall be conducted in a language that the parent members can understand and shall encompass, but need not be limited to: information related to instructional approaches and methods in bilingual education; the provisions of State and federal law related to students' participation and parents' rights; and accountability measures relevant to students in bilingual programs.

-f) Specific Requirements for Transitional Program of Instruction (TPI)
+d) Specific Requirements for Transitional Program of Instruction (TPI)

-2) Program Components – A transitional program of instruction must include instruction or other assistance in the student's home language to the extent necessary, as determined by the district on the basis of the student assessment required in Section 228.15(e) or Section 228.25(c) of this Part, to enable the student to keep pace with his/her age or grade peers in achievement in the core academic content areas.
-A transitional program of instruction may include, but is not limited to, the following components: instruction in ESL, language arts in the students' home language, and instruction in the history and culture of the country, territory, or geographic area that is the native land of the students or of their parents and in the history and culture of the United States.
+2) Program Components – A transitional program of instruction must include instruction or native language support in the student's home language to the extent necessary, as determined by the district on the basis of the prescribed screening instrument or procedures, as applicable, required in Section 228.15(e) or the English language proficiency assessment required in Section 228.25(b), to enable the student to keep pace with age or grade peers in achievement in the core academic content areas.
+A transitional program of instruction shall include instruction in ESL, which must align to the applicable English language development standards set forth in Section 228.10.
+A transitional program of instruction also may include, but is not limited to:

-(Source: Amended at 30 Ill.
+(Source: Amended at 46 Ill.
 Reg.
-17434, effective October 23, 2006)
+13258, effective July 13, 2022)